Release of Guided Group Discovery Materials as a Universal Design to Promote Employment Outcomes

 LEAD Center has supported pilot projects implementing Guided Group Discovery in American Job Centers (also known as One-Stop Career Centers) in collaboration with a variety of partners, including vocational rehabilitation, developmental disabilities, behavioral health, Centers for Independent Living, homeless services providers, school systems, and others.
 By facilitating groups with partners, job seekers can get support from multiple systems, and agencies can leverage each other’s resources.

 To support these efforts, LEAD Center developed a Guided Group Discovery Facilitator Guide, which is designed to train people to facilitate Guided Group Discovery sessions with youth and/or adults with disabilities, and/or others who experience barriers to employment, as well as a Participant Workbook and a PowerPoint presentation, which can be used to train additional facilitators.
+A Guided Group Discovery Online Workbook has recently been added to this suite of materials.
+This user-friendly tool allows youth and adults to create a personalized Blueprint for Employment.
+Each participant receives a private link that allows them to add to, edit, or review their information at any time.
+The Workbook can also be printed out to review with counselors, teachers, and others.

 A recorded webinar, Guided Group Discovery: Paving the Way to Employment, has also been archived, including a transcript of the webinar.
 The webinar includes information about the many pilot projects in which Guided Group Discovery has been used and information directly from implementers from the public workforce system and a variety of partners.